 A taste of Black Los Angeles

 Payments can be paid in full or in 3 installations.
 See below for the installment pay schedule:

 $300 due by February 7th

 $300 due by February 21st

-The retreat is open to Black women leaders who have completed the Executive Leadership Development (ELD) Workshop offered virtually every 4th Friday of the month.
+Black women leaders who attend the retreat are strongly encouraged to complete the Executive Leadership Development (ELD) Workshop offered virtually every 4th Friday of the month.

 ABOUT THE ELD WORKSHOP